kenjiqq/qq-nodes-comfyui/README.md

 ![Image](https://github.com/kenjiqq/qq-nodes-comfyui/blob/main/assets/load-lines-from-file.png?raw=true)

 Utility node to make it easier to load prompts etc directly from a text file into a LIST for use with the XY Grid Helper.
-Put prompt list in your comfyui input/ folder
+Put text file in your comfyui input/ folder